Wasn’t Me

 The new preacherman at the Christian Church of Apache Oklahoma, looked me up after he’d been in town a while and invited me over to his place.
 Turns out he was interested in becoming a mission-nary to Africa and wanted to meet one of the real-deal Africans he’d heard and read so much about.
 Maybe suss out just how much we needed saving?

 Soon he invited me to join him on a ‘men’s retreat’ to “God’s Forty Acres” in NE Oklahoma (the yanks are way ahead of Angus Buchan in this “get away from the wife and come back and tell her you’re the boss” shit.
-I mean, this was 1973!).
+I mean, this was 1973 and SA was blissfully low on charlatans back then).

 – me – – Ron –